Radiation-Hydrodynamics Effects in an Inhomogeneous Medium

 The initial conditions for our simulations are guided by active XFOL and XFLOWS experimental campaigns~\citep{2023RScI...94b3502J, byvank23} that builds upon past Pleiades and COAX radiation flow studies~\citep{2020HEDP...3500738F,2021HEDP...3900939J,2022PhPl...29h3302C}.
 In these experiments, a laser-driven hohlraum (either at the Omega laser facility in Rochester~\citep{1995RScI...66..508B} or the National Ignition Facility at Lawrence Livermore National Laboratory~\citep{2007ApOpt..46.3276H} produces a radiation front that then propagates through a target.
 This experiment consists of a target placed on top of a hohlraum (Figure~\ref{fig:exp}).
 Lasers fired into the hohlraum create a hot, radiation-dominated plasma that then propagates through the experimental target.
 The power in this drive peaks quickly and then decays slowly over the course of our few-ns simulation.
 In our multi-clump, high-drive models, we also consider a simplified flat power (or temperature) for this drive.
-The target is a silicon dioxide foam filled with vanadium-oxide inclusions; the opacities are obtained from the OPLIB database~\citep{colgan_oplib}, calculated with the Los Alamos suite of atomic physics codes~\citep{LANL_suite}.
+The target is a silicon dioxide foam filled with vanadium-oxide inclusions.
 In this paper, we focus solely on modeling the target, using a radiation source term at its base to represent the hohlraum-produced radiation flow.
+The radiation source is a fit to a particular set of hohlraum models with a radiation temperature that is relatively flat over the course of the simulation (peaking at 150eV at 1\,ns).
 The target is modeled in cylindrical symmetry with a radius of 0.04\,cm and a height of 0.08\,cm.